gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The red lights didn't come on automatically: every dozen steps or so,
 Maddy or Sindy had to say something to trigger them.
-Maddy kept waiting for Patience's crackling voice to taunt them from a speaker, but it never came.
+Maddy kept waiting for Patient's crackling voice to taunt them from a speaker, but it never came.

 Finally they came to a door.